What is a First Time Buyer?

 With the end of the Help to Buy scheme, you might not know what schemes are available to first-time buyers.
 We’ve listed some of the alternatives below to help you get on the property ladder:

-• Mortgage Guarantee Scheme: The Mortgage Guarantee Scheme is a UK-wide scheme to encourage lenders to offer 95% loan-to-value mortgages.
-The government guarantees a portion of the mortgage allowing borrowers to apply with a 5% deposit.
+- Mortgage Guarantee Scheme: The Mortgage Guarantee Scheme is a UK-wide scheme encouraging lenders to offer 95% loan-to-value mortgages.
+The government guarantees a portion of the mortgage, allowing borrowers to apply with a 5% deposit.

-• Shared ownership: Shared ownership allows you to buy a portion of a house while renting the remainder.
-You can buy between 25% to 75% of a property, giving you a smaller mortgage than if you were to buy the house outright.
+- Shared ownership: Shared ownership allows you to buy a portion of a house while renting the remainder.
+You can buy between 25% and 75% of a property, giving you a smaller mortgage than if you were to buy the house outright.

-• First Homes Scheme: The First Homes scheme offers newly built properties to first-time buyers and key workers with a discount of 30% off the market price.
-It’s aimed at encouraging people to stay in their local area instead of being priced out of the market.
+- First Homes Scheme: The First Homes scheme offers newly built properties to first-time buyers and key workers at a 30% discount off the market price.
+It aims to encourage people to stay in their local area instead of being priced out of the market.

-• Deposit Unlock: Deposit Unlock is geared to first-time buyers looking to purchase a new build property with a 5% deposit without needing mortgage indemnity insurance.
+- Deposit Unlock: Deposit Unlock is geared toward first-time buyers who want to purchase a new-build property with a 5% deposit without needing mortgage indemnity insurance.

-• Help to Build: The Help to Build scheme differs from the others, as it only applies to those looking to build a property.
-You can get a mortgage with a deposit as low as 5% with the government providing 20% in the form of an equity loan and the remaining 75% being a self-build mortgage.
-If you want to build your own home, this is a good option.
+- Help to Build: The Help to Build scheme differs from the others, as it only applies to those looking to build a property.
+You can get a mortgage with a deposit as low as 5%, with the government providing 20% as an equity loan and the remaining 75% as a self-build mortgage.
+This is a good option if you want to build your own home.

 Application Process

-• You’ll need the services of a solicitor to ensure all the legalities of buying a property are met.
-These include:
+- You’ll need the services of a solicitor to ensure all the legalities of buying a property are met.

 How income types affect first-time buyers